Angjon/machine-learn---rent-prediction/README.md

 Using the <a href="https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html" target="blank"> random forest regressor from scikit-learn </a> as the prediction model, it was possible to train the data and compare the results to the actual sample.
 After the model was built, using <a href="https://joblib.readthedocs.io/en/latest/" target="blank"> joblib </a> it was exported to be further implemented in an API.

 ## API creation
+The API was built using a combination of a remote server instantiated by Flask and a connection to said API on jupyter notebook.
+After the connection to the API was established, by passing in the parameters to the URL, the model would predict that rent value as an output.
+After the prediction was made, the operation was stored in a database, created using the aid of <a href="https://www.sqlite.org/index.html" target="blank"> sqlite lib </a>.